bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 ## What is good about Grid?

-Grid really shines when it comes to dividing your webpage into different parts without letting your markup suffer!
+Grid really shines when it comes to dividing your web page into different parts without letting your markup suffer!
 Imagine going from having a layout with loads of nested flexboxes:

 ![Pure Flexbox layout example](/assets/screen-shot-2019-11-30-at-13.45.01.png "Pure Flexbox layout example")